 What we're covering..

-Without question, teaching young people about career options is extremely important.
+Without question, teaching young people about finance is extremely important.

 However, if you’re teaching, it’s difficult to find the time to do all the research, so you can teach it!

-Save yourself time by using our free careers worksheets to teach your learners about careers!
+Save yourself time by using our free money worksheets to teach your learners about budgeting!

 - Start with the basics 🪜